Victoria and Albert Museum: Photography

 One of the more unusual collections is that of Eadweard Muybridge's photographs of Animal Locomotion of 1887, this consists of 781 plates.
 These sequences of photographs taken a fraction of a second apart capture images of different animals and humans performing various actions.
 There are several of John Thomson's 1876-7 images of Street Life in London in the collection.
-The museum also holds James Lafayette's society portraits, a collection of more than 600 photographs dating from the late 19th to early 20th centuries and portraying a wide range of society figures of the period, including bishops, generals, society ladies, Indian maharajas, Ethiopian rulers and other foreign leaders, actresses, people posing in their motor cars and a sequence of photographs recording the guests at the famous fancy-dress ball held at Devonshire House in 1897 to celebrate Queen Victoria's diamond jubilee.
+The museum also holds James Lafayette's society portraits, a collection of more than 600 photographs dating from the late 19th to early 20th centuries and portraying a wide range of society figures of the period, including Indian maharajas, Ethiopian rulers and photographs recording the guests at the famous fancy-dress ball held at Devonshire House in 1897 to celebrate Queen Victoria's diamond jubilee.

-In 2003 and 2007 Penelope Smail and Kathleen Moffat generously donated Curtis Moffat's extensive archive to the museum.
+In 2003 and 2007, Curtis Moffat's extensive archive was donated to the museum.
 He created dynamic abstract photographs, innovative colour still-lives and glamorous society portraits during the 1920s and 1930s.
 He was also a pivotal figure in Modernist interior design.
 In Paris during the 1920s, Moffat collaborated with Man Ray, producing portraits and abstract photograms or "rayographs".